meltano/meltano/docs/src/docs/deployment.md

 ::: tip
 When you run `meltano ui` you will be prompted to view the Meltano UI at http://localhost:5000, however *this will not work for DigitalOcean Droplets* because they are hosted in the cloud.

 Instead, use the IP address of your DigitalOcean Droplet and port 5000.
-This will be something like: http://157.230.231.206:5000
 :::

 #### Doing More with Droplets